SonkeWohler/sleepJ/README.md

 ## _**WIP**_ Use

-You can add *sleepJ* to your commandline environment by sourcing it's `.sh` script in your `.bashrc`:
+You can call up sleepJ by calling its main script inside this repository.
 ```
 source path/to/sleepJ.sh
 ```

+You can create an alias `sleepJ` for the above line to make things easier in the next commands.

 You can add an entry by calling it a little like git commands:
 ```